ModuBots/TOS-PP/Privacy Policies.md

 **Effective Date**: 12/13/2024 (MM/DD/YYYY)

-ModuBot is committed to protecting your privacy.
+ModuBots is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your data when you use our Services.

 ## 1. Data We Collect